worksofliam/logicgoose/readme.md

 npm run logicgoose
 ```

-By default, it will generate:
+By default, it will generate a folder that has:

 * RPGLE source code to show what the input and output parameters need to be based on the configuration.
 * SQL procedure code to call the RPGLE program.